New Toronto Secondary School: History

 The Public School which had been housing classes in the basement rooms, gymnasium and three churches, filled the vacated space.
-Mr. Rod Jack became vice-principal.
 A secretary was added to the school staff.
 In 1953, Long Branch became James S. Bell Public School.

 Due to the "Baby Boom" of the post-WWII era, additional capacity was required in the Lakeshore high school system.
 As a result, by 1965, the size of New Toronto Secondary School was almost doubled with additions being erected to meet the needs.

 Following the extension of public funding to Ontario separate schools in the early 1980s, by the Ontario Government of Bill Davis, transfer of funding and students to Roman Catholic separate schools caused a crisis in public school system.
 The loss of students required the closure of some public schools.
 New Toronto Secondary School was originally slated to be closed, however, community action and the facts that the school was centrally located in The Lakeshore and it was the only school with technical shops to teach skilled trades ultimately determined that it would remain as the area's public high school.

 In June 1983, Alderwood Collegiate Institute in Alderwood closed its doors.
 New Toronto and Alderwood were merged to form Lakeshore Collegiate Institute.
 In 1988, Mimico High School closed and all public secondary school students in the Lakeshore area would attend LCI from that time.